|

 http://uncw.edu/disability/.
 To obtain

-Compact is affixed to the wall of each classroom and can
+That Compact will soon be affixed to the wall of each classroom and can be

 |